Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

-{In \Cref{subsection: breaking_cycles}, we showed that cycle information is crucial for GNNs to achieve size generalizability.
-We now further explore what cycle information helps reduce the spectrum difference between small and large graphs.
-To facilitate our exploration, we divide each real-world dataset into two subsets: one subset contains small graphs, and the other subset containts graphs of significantly larger size.
-Further details regarding this dataset split can be found in~\Cref{appen:dataset_details}.
-Using this dataset split, we observe a significant difference in the cycle lengths for small and large graphs~(\Cref{appen:break_align_cycles}).
-As described in~\Cref{appen:break_align_cycles}, to reduce that difference, we align the average cycle lengths between small and large graphs by randomly inserting redundant nodes to increase the cycle lengths in small graphs.
+In \S~\ref{subsection: breaking_cycles}, we showed that cycle information is {the key to explain the spectral differences between small and large graphs.} We now further explore what cycle information reduces {this {relative} difference}, {which can in turn improve the size generalization of GNNs.}

+To facilitate our exploration, we divide each real-world dataset into two subsets: one subset contains small graphs, and the other subset contains graphs of significantly larger size. {Details regarding this dataset split can be found in~\Cref{appen:dataset_details}.} Using this dataset split, we observe a significant difference in the cycle lengths for small and large graphs~(\Cref{appen:break_align_cycles}).
+As described in~\Cref{appen:break_align_cycles}, to reduce that difference, we align the average cycle lengths between small and large graphs by randomly inserting redundant nodes to increase the cycle lengths in small graphs. {We note that, in \Cref{app: random_nodes}, our approach of aligning the cycle lengths is more effective in reducing the spectral disparities than \textit{randomly} adding the same number of nodes and edges.}

 The rightmost heatmap in \cref{fig:cycle_purturbation_eigen} shows how the correlation of eigenvalue distributions and graph size changes after aligning cycle lengths.
 We observe a lighter blue band along the diagonal, which suggests a weaker correlation between the spectrum and graph size.
-Furthermore, \Cref{tab:eigen_difference_break_align} quantitatively presents the changes in the relative spectrum difference between small and large graphs.
-We observe that aligning cycle lengths results in reduced disparities in the spectrum between graphs of different sizes.
-This indicates that GNNs capable of generalizing across varying cycle lengths may exhibit better size generalizability.
-In \Cref{app: random_nodes}, we show that our approach of aligning the cycle lengths is more effective at reducing the spectrum disparities than randomly adding the same number of nodes and edges.
-Importantly, our observation on cycle length variation differs from the assumptions in \cite{bevilacqua2021size}.
+Going beyond the qualitative analysis, \Cref{tab:eigen_difference_break_align} quantitatively presents the changes in the relative spectral difference between small and large graphs.
+We observe that aligning cycle lengths results in reduced {relative} disparities in the spectrum between graphs of different sizes.
+Importantly, our observation on cycle length variation differs from the assumptions in~\cite{bevilacqua2021size}.
 While they assume the density invariance of the induced k-sized subgraphs, we observe the absence of large cycles in small graphs, indicating a lack of density invariance for cycles.